Star Trek: Strange New Worlds

-Star Trek: Strange New Worlds is an American television series created by Akiva Goldsman, Alex Kurtzman, and Jenny Lumet for the streaming service Paramount+.
+Star Trek: Strange New Worlds is an American science fiction television series created by Akiva Goldsman, Alex Kurtzman, and Jenny Lumet for the streaming service Paramount+.
 It is the 11th Star Trek series and debuted in 2022 as part of Kurtzman's expanded Star Trek Universe.
-A spin-off from Star Trek: Discovery, it follows Captain Christopher Pike and the crew of the starship USS Enterprise as they explore new worlds throughout the galaxy during the decade before Star Trek: The Original Series.
+A spin-off from the series Star Trek: Discovery (2017–2024), it follows Captain Christopher Pike and the crew of the starship Enterprise in the 23rd century during the decade before Star Trek: The Original Series (1966–1969).

 Anson Mount, Ethan Peck, and Rebecca Romijn respectively star as Pike, Spock, and Number One, all characters from The Original Series.
-These actors were cast in the roles in 2019 for the second season of Discovery, and, after a positive fan response, Kurtzman expressed interest in bringing them back for a spin-off series.
-Development began by March 2020 and it was officially ordered in May.
-The lead cast, title, and creative team were confirmed, with Goldsman and Henry Alonso Myers as showrunners.
-Jess Bush, Christina Chong, Celia Rose Gooding, Melissa Navia, Babs Olusanmokun, and Bruce Horak also star.
-Some of those actors also play younger versions of Original Series characters.
+They were initially cast for the second season of Discovery (2019) and, after positive fan responses, Kurtzman expressed interest in bringing them back for a spin-off.
+Development began by March 2020 and Strange New Worlds was officially ordered in May.
+The lead cast and creative team were confirmed, with Goldsman and Henry Alonso Myers as showrunners.
+Jess Bush, Christina Chong, Celia Rose Gooding, Melissa Navia, Babs Olusanmokun, Bruce Horak, and Martin Quinn also star.
+Some of those actors play younger versions of Original Series characters.
 The series is produced by CBS Studios in association with Secret Hideout, Weed Road Pictures, H M R X Productions, and Roddenberry Entertainment.
-Filming took place at CBS Stages Canada in Mississauga, Ontario.
+Filming takes place at CBS Stages Canada in Mississauga, Ontario.
 The showrunners chose to return to the episodic storytelling of The Original Series rather than Discovery's more serialized approach.

-Star Trek: Strange New Worlds premiered on Paramount+ on May 5, 2022, and its 10-episode first season ran through July 7.
-A second season is in production and is expected to premiere in 2023.
-The series has received positive reviews for its episodic storytelling and cast.
-It was nominated for a Primetime Emmy Award and several other awards.
+Star Trek: Strange New Worlds premiered on Paramount+ on May 5, 2022, and its ten-episode first season was released weekly until July.
+A second season was released from June to August 2023, a third season was released from July to September 2025, and a fourth season is expected to be released in 2026.
+A fifth and final season, with a shorter six-episode order, is in production.
+The series is estimated to have high viewership and audience demand.
+It received positive reviews for its episodic storytelling and cast, and several accolades including two Primetime Creative Arts Emmy Award nominations and two Saturn Award wins.